www.RogerWendell.com

 Spinning Globe Travel Two

-After some great trips to Africa, China, Japan, the UK, Mexico, South America, and all over North America I found that I'm running out of bandwidth and storage space for all these web pages!
+After some great trips to Africa, Antarctica, China, Japan, the UK, Mexico, South America, and all over North America I found that I'm running out of bandwidth and storage space for all these web pages!
 So, I'll be using this page to kind of summarize subsequent trips and travel...

 Yellow Arrow Pointing Right Click Here for my main travel page...